dblock/code.dblock.org/_posts/2010/2010-11-10-ibm-cognos-bi-generic-xslt-normalization-for-table-data.markdown

 comments: true
 dblog_post_id: 143
 ---
 I was recently looking at a Cognos BI dataset output in the XML format.
-It’s a pretty generic approach for data sets that don’t know what type of data they are looking at upfront.
+It's a pretty generic approach for data sets that don't know what type of data they are looking at upfront.
 It looks like this.

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>